 Pearson (EdTech)

-Assignable eText (AeT) is Pearson’s core reading and assessment product, used daily by students.
-While multiple drawers and task screens existed, they were:
+Assignable eText AeT is Pearson’s core reading and assessment product, used daily by students.
+While multiple drawers and task surfaces existed, they lacked consistency and scalability across the platform.

 Before this work, AeT drawers suffered from: